-Consent of the associate dean, faculty supervisor, major adviser, and department chairperson, minimum overall GPA of 2.5, successful completion of QM 3330, and completion or concurrent enrollment in an Information Systems Management major course.
+Consent of the associate dean, faculty supervisor, major adviser, and department chairperso overall GPA of 2.5, successful completion of QM 3330, and completion or concurrent enro Information Systems Management major course.
 Pass/No Pass credit is given.
-(Fall; Spring; Summer)
+(Fall; Spring llment in an